dlhamilton/Whats-Cooking/README.md

 3. On GitHub.com, navigate to the [dlhamilton/Whats-Cooking](https://github.com/dlhamilton/Whats-Cooking) repository.
 4. Above the list of files click the button that says 'Gitpod'.
 5. Once open you will need to install the libraries, you can do this by typing "pip3 install -r requirements.txt" into the terminal
+6. Open the .env file in the project directory and change the key pair values to match your credentials.
+There is a [sample env file](/env_sample.py) that you can use to help you

 ### Remote Deployment
 1. Log in to Heroku
 2. Click 'Create new app'.
 3. Give your application a unique name, select a region appropriate to your location and click the 'Create app' button.
- 4. You can use an external databse for example postgre or use 'Heroku Postgres' under the Add-ons section.
+4. You can use an external databAse for example postgre or use 'Heroku Postgres' under the Add-ons section.
 5. Go to settings section and click 'Reveal Config Vars' in the Config vars section.
 6. Add ALLOWED_HOSTS and the value as the name of you project with '.herokuapp.com' appended to the end.
 7. Add CLOUDINARY_URL and the value as your cloudinary API key.
 8. Add EMAIL_HOST_PASSWORD and the value as the password for the email service.
 9. Add EMAIL_HOST_USER and the value as the the email address for the email service.
 10. Add SECRET_KEY and the value as a complex string which will be used to provide cryptographic signing.
 11. Add DATABASE_URL if you are using a different database than Heroku Postgres.
 12. Navigate to the 'Deploy' page
 13. Select 'GitHub' from the 'Deployment method' section